Repository Policy

 Recommended practices:

-Optional but recommended:
+Optional but strongly recommended files:

 Suggested repository structure: